Crime Victims Specialist 2 Spanish Language - Grade 18

 Positions

-This title exists in Victim Services, Office of and has approximately 1 positions.
+This title exists in Victim Services, Office of and has approximately 1 position.

 *The number of positions is approximate and represents the number of positions established (both filled and vacant); it is not an indication or reference to position type or duration, or intent to be filled.